BridgesLab/PrecisionNutrition/Human Genetics/mr-tc-calcium.html.md

 :::
 :::

-The MR-Egger intercept is  with a p-value of 0.2614705, indicating no evidence of directional pleiotropy.
-Although the p-value is small, the intercept magnitude is near zero, indicating that any pleiotropic bias is likely minor.
+The MR-Egger intercept is  with a p-value of 0.2614705, indicating no evidence of average directional pleiotropy.
+The intercept magnitude is small and near zero, indicating that any average directional pleiotropic bias is likely minor.

 ### Heterogeneity Statistics